Marker Logo

 Toms Brook Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), October 23, 2020
+Photographed by Devry Becker Jones (CC0), October 23, 2020

 1. Toms Brook Marker

-Inscription.
 Only town in the US by this name.
 Confederate Gen. Jubal Early took on Sheridan in the Battle of Toms Brook in 1864, part of Sheridan's Shenandoah Valley Campaign.

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical year for this entry is 1864.

 Location.
 38° 52.924′ N, 78° 30.328′ W. Marker is in Woodstock, Virginia, in Shenandoah County.
-Marker is at the intersection of North Main Street (U.S. 11) and West Court Street, on the right when traveling south on North Main Street.
+It is at the intersection of North Main Street (U.S. 11) and West Court Street, on the right when traveling south on North Main Street.
 Touch for map.
 Marker is at or near this postal address: 57 N Main St, Woodstock VA 22664, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Strasburg (here, next to this marker); This Building of (here, next to this marker); John Peter Gabriel Muhlenberg (a few steps from this marker); Mount Jackson (a few steps from this marker); County of Shenandoah (a few steps from this marker); Town of New Market (a few steps from this marker); Town of Mount Jackson (a few steps from this marker); Town of Edinburg (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Strasburg (here, next to this marker); This Building of (here, next to this marker); John Peter Gabriel Muhlenberg (a few steps from this marker); Mount Jackson (a few steps from this marker); County of Shenandoah (a few steps from this marker); Town of New Market (a few steps from this marker); Town of Mount Jackson (a few steps from this marker); Town of Edinburg (a few steps from this marker).
 Touch for a list and map of all markers in Woodstock.

 Paid Advertisement